marmelab/react-admin/docs/Authentication.md

 Web applications often need to limit access to specific pages or resources to authenticated users ("Authentication") and ensure that users can only execute actions they are permitted to ("Authorization").

-React-admin supports both authentication and authorization, and provides a way to secure your admin app with the authentication strategy of your choice.
-Since there are many possible strategies (OAuth, MFA, passwordless, magic link, etc.), react-admin delegates this logic to an `authProvider`.
+React-admin supports both authentication and authorization, allowing you to secure your admin app with your preferred authentication strategy.
+Since there are many strategies (OAuth, MFA, passwordless, magic link, etc.), react-admin delegates this logic to an `authProvider`.

 ## Enabling Authentication

-By default, react-admin apps don't require authentication.
+By default, react-admin apps do not require authentication.
 To restrict access to the admin, pass an `authProvider` to the `<Admin>` component.

 ```jsx
 // in src/App.js